 Veterinary Technician Certification & Licensing

-Get some insight on what you’ll need to become a veterinary technician, from what you’ll learn to licensing requirements.
+Learn what you’ll need to do to become a vet tech, from veterinary technician certification to licensing requirements.

 What degree levels are available?

 Veterinary technicians are a crucial part of the veterinary practice.
-In order to help animals that are injured or sick, you’ll need a formal education.
+In order to help animals that are injured or sick, you’ll need a formal education and veterinary technician certification.
 The majority of veterinary technicians enter into the field with an associate’s degree, but that isn’t the only option available to you.

 Earning a bachelor’s degree in veterinary technology or medicine can help you advance in your career, and move into positions with more responsibility (and more earnings).